injectedfusion/hedera-gcs-setup/README.md

 **Step 1)** Will need to generate credentials to call the Google Cloud Storage JSON API from our Hedera Node

+Use the [Google Documentation Guide](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) for this step

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.